proycon/clam/docs/source/installation.rst

 want to install CLAM locally as a user, if you insist to install globally, prepend the following commands with ``sudo``:

 CLAM is written for Python 3, which we will use in this documentation.
-It also still offers backward compatibility with Python 2.7.
+Since version 3.0, backward compatibility with Python 2.7 has been dropped.

 We recommend you first create a Python Virtual Environment.
 To create a virtual environment, which we name *clamenv* here (but you